What is the purpose of this document?

 AAC is a “data controller”.
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.

-Advanced Asset Consultants Ltd company registration number is SC362302 and its registered office is: 23 Newton Place, Glasgow G3 7PY.
+Advanced Asset Consultants Ltd company registration number is SC362302 and its registered office is: Tay House (Spaces), 300 Bath Street, Glasgow G2 4JR.

 It is important that you read this notice, together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal information about you, so that you are aware of how and why we are using such information.
 We may update this notice at any time.

 The kind of information we hold about you

 Unless otherwise agreed with you, we will only collect basic personal data about you, which does not include any special categories of personal information about you (often known as “sensitive personal data”).
 This information does, however, include the likes of your name, address, email address, identity documents, professional qualifications and financial details.

 We collect personal information about you either directly from you as part of our anti-money laundering obligations.
 We will collect additional personal information in the course of providing financial advice services to you.

 We may also collect information when you voluntarily complete client surveys or provide feedback to us or provide information to us via our website. (https://www.advancedasset.co.uk).

 In limited circumstances, it may benefit you to notify us of any health condition or disability you have, so that we are aware of these conditions and how they affect you and your financial circumstances.
 This will allow us to take reasonable steps to accommodate specific needs or requirements you have when providing our services to you and may be relevant to the advice we give.
 This type of information is known under the law as “special category information” (you may also know this as “sensitive personal data”) and we require your explicit consent to process this information.

 Version 1 – November 2020